-Construction of a conditional distribution revolves around the covariance function, which for the case of Gaussian processes will be studied as an element of a function space.
-As conditional expectation is an orthogonal projection in a Hilbert space, we need the covariance function to satisfy more properties than simply continuity or continuous differentiability.
-In this section we breifly review reproducing kernel Hilbert spaces (RKHS) and universal kernels, which play fundamental roles in our proposed construction.
-We use $K$ to denote the integral operator in $L^2(T)$ associated with $k$, defined by
+Construction of a {Gaussian} conditional distribution revolves around an appropriate covariance function, which for the case of Gaussian processes (GPs) will be studied as an element of a function space.
+In this section we briefly review RKHSs, integral operators, and how orthogonal projection in Hilbert space leads to the well-known GPs conditional on a finite number of observed values.

+{Take $T$ to be a compact subset of $\mathbb{R}^d$.} Let $k: T\times T \rightarrow \mathbb{R}^+$ denote the covariance function of a Gaussian process.
+As such, it is symmetric in its arguments and positive definite.
+We assume further that it is continuous.
+Let $K$ denote the integral operator in $L^2(T)$ associated with the kernel $k$, defined by